bmaltais/kohya_ss/README.md

 The feature of SDXL training is now available in sdxl branch as an experimental feature.

-Aug 6, 2023: The feature will be merged into the main branch soon.
+Aug 12, 2023: The feature will be merged into the main branch soon.
 Following are the changes from the previous version.

+- The default value of noise offset when omitted has been changed to 0 from 0.0357.
+- The different learning rates for each U-Net block are now supported.
+Specify with `--block_lr` option.
+Specify 23 values separated by commas like `--block_lr 1e-3,1e-3 ...
+1e-3`.
+  - 23 values correspond to `0: time/label embed, 1-9: input blocks 0-8, 10-12: mid blocks 0-2, 13-21: output blocks 0-8, 22: out`.

+Aug 6, 2023:

 - [SAI Model Spec](https://github.com/Stability-AI/ModelSpec) metadata is now supported partially. `hash_sha256` is not supported yet.
   - The main items are set automatically.